 Tim Campos ’10 – President

-Making a switch from the world of higher education, Tim worked in architecture and design, lending his creative talent to the marketing department at HartmanBaldwin Design/Build, a fully integrated architecture, construction and interior design firm.
+Making a switch from the world of higher education, Tim worked in architecture and design, lending his creative talent to the marketing department at HartmanBaldwin Design/Build, a fully integrated architecture, construction, and interior design firm.
 Merging his passion in the arts and higher education, Tim is currently a director in the Admissions Office at ArtCenter College of Design.
-Furthermore, Tim is a graduate from the USC Annenberg School for Communication and Journalism, with a Master of Communication Management.
-Through his leadership on the Alumni Board over the years, Tim has worked towards implementing initiatives focused on diversity and inclusion.
-He enjoys an active lifestyle of swimming, biking and running.
+Furthermore, he is a graduate from the USC Annenberg School for Communication and Journalism, with a Master of Communication Management.
+Through his leadership on the Alumni Board over the years, Tim has worked toward implementing initiatives focused on diversity and inclusion.
+He enjoys an active lifestyle of swimming, biking, and running.
 When he is not training for another triathlon, Tim can be found engaging within the various arts communities of Los Angeles.
-He is an avid collector of Chicana/o-Latina/o printmaking and supporter of arts education.
+He is an avid collector of Chicana/o-Latina/o printmaking and a supporter of arts education.